jtsilver123/bettercanvas-website/README.md

-# Better Canvas Website
+# BetterCanvas Website

-A beautiful, modern website for the Better Canvas browser extension.
+A beautiful, modern website for the BetterCanvas browser extension.
 This project is a complete recreation of the original diditupe.dev/bettercanvas website, built from the ground up with React and Vite.

 ## 🌟 Features